tarafdar/galapagos/README.md

 ## Physical Hardware/Network Setup Layer

 Our setup has all FPGAs connected directly to a network switch.
-Currently three FPGA boards (Alphadata 7v3, Alphadata 8v3 and Alphadata 8k5) do not have a hardened ARM CPU.
+We have the following FPGA boards:
+- Alphadata 7v3
+- Alphadata 8k5
+- Alphadata 8v3
-We also have the Fidus Sidewinder board that has a hardened ARM CPU.
+- Fidus Sidewinder (also has a hardened ARM CPU)

 Boards without the hardened ARM are connected with an X86 CPU via PCIe.
-Boards with the hardened ARM core are directly connected without another x86 CPU.
+Boards with the hardened ARM core are not connected to an X86 CPU.

 ## Hypervisor Layer